jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   the terminal_ shows instructions about how to add brew_ to your path

-* copy and paste the 3 lines it shows in the terminal_ then hit ``return`` to run it, the terminal_ will not show anything if the commands run successfully
+* copy and paste the 3 lines it shows in the terminal_ then use :kbd:`return` on the keyboard to run it, the terminal_ will not show anything if the commands run successfully

 * use brew_ to install tree_